 UPDATE 3/22/17: I no longer trade or look for CANSLIM criteria.
-I wasn’t using it much to begin with, but when applying Pareto’s Principle aka the 80/20 rule I found that CANSLIM was not providing me much of substance.
-Not to say it doesn’t work for some, but it is just not for me.
-There is still some useful infomation here, especially if you are interested in CANSLIM.
+I wasn’t using it much to begin with, but when applying Pareto’s Principle, aka the 80/20 rule, I found that CANSLIM was not providing me much of substance.
+Not to say CANSLIM doesn’t work for some, but it is just not for me.
+There is still some useful information here, especially if you are interested in CANSLIM.

 CANSLIM A flawed system